10 Best Herbal Essential Oils For Asthma

 Lavandula angustifolia, commonly known as English lavender, is widely used in aromatherapy for its calming and soothing properties.

-As with any complementary therapy, it is important to consult a healthcare professional before using lavender essential oil as part of an asthma treatment plan.
+As with any complementary therapy, it is important to consult with a healthcare professional before incorporating lavender essential oil into an asthma management regimen.

 boswellia carteri essential oil

-Boswellia carteri, also known as Indian frankincense, is a resinous plant commonly used in traditional medicine for its anti-inflammatory properties.
+Boswellia carteri, also known as Indian frankincense, is a resin derived from the Boswellia tree and is widely used in aromatherapy for its anti-inflammatory and bronchodilatory properties.

-Matricaria chamomilla, commonly known as German chamomile, contains essential oils that have been traditionally used for their calming and anti-inflammatory properties.
+Zingiber officinale, commonly known as ginger, contains essential oils that have been traditionally used for their anti-inflammatory and bronchodilatory properties.